roomsixhu/stellar-structure/README.md

 # stellar-structure
 A Fortran program from Calculations of the Stellar Structure of so called "Degenerate" Stars Using an New Pressure Function.

-We reconstructed the main program from 1977 of an article from the astrophysical institute at Garching.
-As source we had a slightly corrupted print (only the header  missed).
+We reconstructed the main program from 1977 of an article from the astrophysical institute at Garching ( MPI ).
+As source we had a slightly corrupted print (only the header missing).
 We named it fortss.f here.

 *Calculations of the stellar structure of so-called degenerate stars using a new pressure function:*